What is Cervical Myelopathy?

 Cervical myelopathy is a disorder that describes progressive dysfunction of the cervical (neck region) spinal cord.
 While myelopathy can affect the thoracic spine cord as well, this is much more rare.
 While many different conditions can lead to cervical myelopathy, the most common cause is cervical spondylotic myelopathy (CSM).
 This is cervical myelopathy caused by spondylosis or aging related changes in the cervical spine which leads of narrowing of the space available for the spinal cord and can cause spinal cord dysfunction.

 The symptoms of cervical myelopathy include:

-- Difficulty in buttoning buttons, handling change, tying shoelaces
+Difficulty with fine motor tasks such as buttoning buttons, placing jewelry, handling change, tying shoelaces

 In patients that are symptomatic from compression of the cervical spinal cord, nonsurgical treatments are NOT indicated.
 The only way to relieve the pressure on the spinal cord and stop progressive neurologic dysfunction is to decompress the spinal cord with surgery.

 In patients with asymptomatic cervical spinal cord compression or spinal stenosis, or with extremely mild symptoms careful observation can be performed.
 Nonsurgical treatments in these cases include:

 Physical therapy : Simple exercises help to improve patients balance and general conditioning, including the strength in their arms and legs.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) : Medications such as ibuprofen or naproxen can be taken to reduce neck pain.